Nancypatel1103/ComplianceClient/ORGANIZATION & USER/organization & user.md

         - [Conclusion](#conclusion)
 <!-- /TOC -->
 ## What is Organization
 The organization plays a special role in user management.
-It serves as a pehli sarat.
-It is impossible to create a user without it.
-Organization is only a structural prerequisite that sets the stage for the creation and management of users in the system. which provides a framework for users to organize and categorize effectively.
+Without it, it is impossible to create user and CE devices.
+Organization is only a structural prerequisite that sets the stage for the creation and management of users in the system. which provides a framework for effectively organizing and categorizing users.
 ## Why do we need Organization
-Organization is needed because it plays a role in a complex landscape of management.
-It serves as an important part.
-If you don't create an organization, you can't create a user without it.
-It acts as a basic requirement of the organization.
-The structure of the user is linked to the organization.
-Where one does not exist without the other, the first organization is created.
-So there is a need for it.
-## How to create an Organization
+Organization is the basic structure for effective management and coordination in the system.
+The organization plays an important part in user and CE devices.
+A network can be set up with the help of one organization.
+Provides a framework for systematically organizing and classifying elements.
+Where resources data and users can be efficiently organized.
+Here organization plays an important role.
+It is also impossible to create a user without it.
+Organization is required before assigning an IP and configuring the device.## How to Create an Organization
 1. Click on the **Organization** menu located on the left side.

     ![image 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/eb8e22f7-2784-4b8a-b169-a63653914275)